wmenge/braindump-api/README.md

 Braindump REST API
 ==================

-Braindump is an alternative to [Evernote](http://www.evernote.com), born out of frustration as it is becoming more more locked down.
+Braindump is an alternative to [Evernote](http://www.evernote.com).
 As I want to be in control of my own notes and bookmarks, I've decided to take a shot at developing my own note takeing app.